NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/README.md

 Once the appointment is scheduled, a confirmation is sent to the Notification Service, which sends an email/SMS to the patient.
 The appointment details are logged for reporting purposes using the Report Generation Service.
 Conclusion
-Microservice architecture can significantly enhance the functionality, maintainability, and scalability of a hospital management system.
+Microservice architecture can significantly enhance the functionality, maintainability, and scalability of a Health Record Management System.
 By breaking down the system into smaller, manageable services, development teams can work more efficiently and effectively, ensuring a robust, high-performing, and user-friendly application.